Natalie-Eiryk/Lumi95-v2025.11/README.md

 For more details consult the comments in the various CMake files—they narrate what each step is doing in plain language.

+### Network detection overrides

+The safeguards automatically ping `msftconnecttest.com` to decide whether the machine is online before attempting any installs.
+Some corporate firewalls or metered connections block that probe, which unintentionally forces vcpkg into offline mode.
+If you know that outbound access is actually available, configure with `-DLUMI_NET_FORCE_ONLINE=ON` (or set the cache entry in Visual Studio) to skip the reachability check and allow vcpkg to fetch dependencies.
+This option overrides `LUMI_NET_ASSUME_OFFLINE` when both are provided.